 He has angered the elephant who now dislikes vehicles and will most probably attack more in the future, thanks to the tour guide/ranger who wanted to give his passengers an adrenalin rush and get a big tip.

 This is one of the reasons we stopped doing guided safaris as we experienced a similar incident in the Kruger while at Talamati bush camp where the ranger chased two white rhinos who were running so fast that they were tripping and falling.

 We much prefer to be in control of our vehicle and a self-drive safari gives us that control and freedom and we still get to see and photograph the big-five while spending less money!

 This is a legitimate question as some people think that if they go on a guided game drive they will automatically find more animals.
 This is not so - I have fallen asleep while on some guided game drives and not captured one image in 3 hours!

 We have found far more subjects by ourselves while on self-drive safaris and have captured much better images as we are in control of the vehicle's position and we can stay as long as we like - there is no 15-minute pressure.
 Yes, at game reserves such as Sabi Sand and Madikwe the guides are allowed to enter a sighting for around 15 minutes and then they have to leave to give other vehicles and chance.
 Sometimes we have been on 'standby' for nearly an hour!

 So, how many sightings have we had while on our self-drive game drives you may ask?

-We have lost count of the number of elephant, buffalo and white rhinos that we have seen but we kept a record of our Kruger Park predator sightings:
+We have lost count of the number of elephant, buffalo and white rhinos that we have seen but we kept a record of our Kruger Park predator and black rhino sightings: